arikgershman/rl_fundamentals/README.md

 ```
 *Output: Trains the agent for 25k timesteps and renders the result.*

-## 🔬 Context
+## Context

-These implementations serve as preliminary work for broader research into robot learning and risk analysis conducted at the EXACT Lab.
+These implementations serve as preliminary work for broader research into robot learning and risk analysis conducted at the [EXACT Lab](https://exact.umd.edu/).
 The focus is on understanding the transition from discrete state-space planning to high-dimensional continuous control.